-Rotary Club of Nundah is in Rotary District 9600 which covers the inner city and suburbs north of the Brisbane River, extending north through the Sunshine coast to Gympie, west to Kingaroy and Murgon.
-District 9600 also includes the nations of Papua New Guinea, the Solomon Islands and Nauru.
+Rotary Club of Nundah is in Rotary District 9620 which covers the inner city and suburbs of the Brisbane River, extending north through the Sunshine coast to Gympie, west to the border and south to the Tweed.
+District 9620 also includes the nations of Papua New Guinea, the Solomon Islands and Nauru.

 In a world of change Rotary expectations of members is also changing.
 Members no longer are required to attend every weekly meeting, 50% is required.
 Half of which must be at your own club and the rest can be anywhere in the world, or at an approved Rotary event such as training seminars or Conferences.